4z00r/4z00r/README.md

 # 💫 About Me:
-Aspiring Game Developer studying at UCT 🎮💻
+Aspiring Software Engineer studying at UCT 🎮💻

 ## 🌐 Socials: